jamesmfriedman/canvas-demo/README.md

 API Authorization wasn't hard to handle but there are a ton of considerations which aren't accounted for.
 I opted to get the token before I bootstrapped my app since it's likely in a real world scenario they wouldn't be able to do anything in the app without it anyways.
 Here are some thoughts.

-- The response headers have no-cache on them so theres really no way to tell what the TTL is for the token.
-If there was, I'd cache it in sessionStorage.
+- The response headers have no-cache on them so there is really no way to tell what the TTL is for the token.
+If there was, I'd cache it in sessionStorage (localStorage if multi-user per tab support isn't necessary).
-- I don't have an retry logic in there, right now if the token call fails, the app would never bootstrap.
+- I don't have any retry logic in there, right now if the token call fails, the app would never bootstrap.
 - You could bootstrap first and then get the token, but you would end up having to have some global api promise that all of your endpoints defer to.
-- I sent the token over as a header, seemed gross to send it as part of the request URL.
+- I sent the token over as a header, it seemed gross to send it as part of the request URL.
 I had a typo in my code when trying to add the header which wasted about 15 minutes of my time.

 The demo api just had enough for the textual content.
 Some other things that are needed are the course image and course color, or some sort of categorical rule to color them by.

 Things I didn't get to
 ======================
 - Cross browser testing.
+I built this in Chrome.
 I did a quick check in Safari and Firefox.
 Firefox had a few flex box issues, and I didn't have time to fire up my vm for IE / Edge.
 - internationalization.
-Usually I would check for the ugliest lenghts of headings to see where it breaks.
+Usually I would check for the ugliest lengths of headings to see where it breaks.
 - accessibility.
 Other than basic alt tags on images and semantic elements, I didn't dig into any aria labeling.
 - button interactions.
 All of those icons are really icon buttons which need to have some sort of hover / touch effect
 - touch interactions.
 I would add FastClick and have specific touch friendly effects.